top of page

 Allow me to introduce myself.

-Onward grew (shrank?) out of a larger book arts project I began in Milwaukee, Wisconsin in 2017.
-The Bindery was a glorious adventure: a preservation project to save the last standing heritage bookbindery in the city and transform it into a book-centric arts, event, and community center.
+Onward grew (shrank?) out of a larger book arts project I began in Milwaukee, Wisconsin in 2016.
+The Bindery was an adventure: a preservation project to save the last standing heritage bookbindery in the city and transform it into a book-centric arts, community, and production center.

-My colleagues and I renovated the failing building, restored the historic equipment within, and spent years bringing life back to it with classes, events, and a host of services.
-The learning curve was steep and wonderful.
+My colleagues and I renovated the failing building, restored the historic equipment within, and spent years bringing life back to it with classes, events, and a host of self-publishing services.
+The learning curve was steep and wonderful: I met and worked alongside a wealth of amazing folks who provided inspiration, tutelage and patience.

-In 2025 I chose to close The Bindery and slow down.
+In 2025 I chose to close The Bindery and slow down, shifting to more dedicated high-end work, project direction, and working with the arts publishing industry.
 Onward & Company is the result.

 onward (adverb) | toward or at a point lying ahead in space or time : forward

 After several decades away I returned to my homeland in Central New York to reunite with the land, community, and myself.
-I brought my book, print, and community-education experience along with me to reinvest in my own past.
-Onward emerged as a way to share and create with others more intentionally than a larger venture would allow.
+I brought my book, print, publishing, and community-education experience along with me to reinvest in my own past.
+Onward emerged as a way to share and create with other artisans more intentionally than a larger venture would allow.

 My late father used to sign his letters as "Onward, Don."
 The closing of his message wasn't the end: it was looking ahead to the next interaction--leaving the door open for further correspondence and what was to come.
 My father was an optimist.
 I bring this ethos to Onward & Company now.